lijiaocn/fabric-docs-annotation-zh/source/readwrite.rst

 in read-only transactions that are not submitted to ordering, unless the application can guarantee the stability of the result set between simulation and validation/commit time.

+.. note:: Other queries are at risk of phantoms

 If a transaction passes the validity check, the committer uses the write set for updating the world state.
 In the update phase, for each key